seiyria/restricted-number/README.md

 # restricted-number

 A nice little tool to keep your numbers in a certain range.
-This was primarily designed for game developers with datums like HP, MP, etc that should be kept within a range.
+This was primarily designed for game developers with data like HP, MP, etc that should be kept within a range.
 It also provides a `booster` utility to add extra data that doesn't count towards the maximum, like a buff or debuff would.

 Why use this?
 It saves you from typing this over and over: